 Clause 4.
 The organization must present an appropriate constitution and membership list to the Vice Chair.
 The constitution must include a list of all the officers, a description of their duties and procedures for their election.
 The Vice Chair may provide the organization with a sample constitution to be used as a template.

 Clause 5.
 The organization must create a petition and gather the signatures of at least fifty students, with their name, class year, school affiliation (BC, CC, SEAS, GS) and e-mail address, not affiliated with the organization that support its recognition.
 These students must be Columbia University undergraduate students, but are not required to be Barnard College students.

 Clause 6.
-Once the Vice Chair and the GBB have received the application, the organization’s executive board officers shall be invited to make a presentation to the GBB.
+Once the Vice Chair and GBB board have received the application, at least two of the organization’s executive board officers must make a presentation to the GBB board.

-Clause 7.
-The GBB will reserve space for one event for every potential club prior to recognition.
+Clause 8.
+The GBB will reserve space for one activity for a potential club prior to recognition.
 This allows the GBB to determine the potential of the organization to contribute to Barnard College campus life.
 A member of the GBB shall attend this event to evaluate and its success, or lack thereof.
 (Please note: Funding is not supplied.)

 Clause 1.
 Newly recognized groups are considered to be in the “Stage 1” category.

 Groups in Stage 1 may:

 1. Reserve space on Barnard and Columbia’s campus

 2. Have an advisor from Barnard Student Life